-- 1 Customer intelligence gaps First of all, a gap can exist because a company simply does not understand what customers want, and in particular what represents the key service attributes and levels of performance.
-They simply do not understand their customers' needs. - 2 Design gaps Even if the service marketer understands the service need and requirements of customers, service levels may still be decided which we know do not meet these.
-This may be because of resource constraints on the part of the service provider or perhaps because the customers desired service levels are deemed to be too costly to provide and hence unprofitable. - 3 Production gaps Even if the marketer understands and proposes to meet customers' service needs and requirements the process may simply fail to deliver these.
-Often such gaps are due to unrealistic targets for service levels and especially where these unrealistic levels are promised to customers so that the customer now expects them.
-Sometimes, this type of gap stems from lack of resources, training or systems devoted to achieving the standards set.
+Customer intelligence gaps: first of all, a gap can exist because a company simply does not understand what customers want, and in particular what represents the key service attributes and levels of performance.
+They simply do not understand their customers' needs.

+- Design gaps: even if the service marketer understands the service needs and requirements of customers, service levels that we know do not meet these may still be decided upon.
+This may be because of resource constraints on the part of the service provider or perhaps because customers' desired service levels are deemed to be too costly to provide and hence unprofitable. - Production gaps: even if the marketer understands and proposes to meet customers' service needs and requirements the process may simply fail to deliver these.
+Often such gaps are due to unrealistic targets for service levels and especially where these unrealistic levels are promised to customers, so that the customer now expects them.
+Sometimes this type of gap stems from a lack of resources, training or systems devoted to achieving the standards set.

 When Virgin Trains was first established, Virgin made several promises about the service standards customers could expect from the Virgin Train Service.
-These related to areas such as punctuality, reliability, cleanliness, safety and so on.
-As much as anything, some of the problems that Virgin Trains have experienced with regard to customer complaints about the service stem from the initial expectations which these promises encouraged on the part of customers.
-In some respects, at least in the short term, some of them were probably unachievable. www.manchesteronline.co.uk/news.
+These related to areas such as punctuality, reliability, cleanliness, safety, and so on.
+As much as anything, some of the problems that Virgin Trains have experienced with regard to customer complaints about the service stem from the initial expectations that these promises encouraged on the part of customers.
+In some respects, at least in the short term, some of them were probably unachievable.

-4 Perceptual gaps - This type of gap stems from the customer simply not recognizing that their service requirements and expectations have in fact been met.
-For some reason the marketer has failed to persuade or convince the customer about this.
+4 Perceptual gaps: this type of gap stems from the customer simply not recognizing that their service requirements and expectations have in fact been met.
+For some reason the marketer has failed to persuade or convince the customer of this.